tristandunn/pusher-fake/README.markdown

 * Connecting.
 * Subscribing to public and private channels.
-* Triggering events on channels.
+* Triggering client events on channels.
 * Unsubscribing from channels.

 ## License